 On May 22, 1915, the intensity of Tawas Point Light was increased through the introduction of an incandescent oil vapor lamp.
 An air diaphone, powered by oil-engine-driven air compressors, took the place of the steam whistle on October 27, 1928.

-Tawas Point Lighthouse was staffed until 1953, when Leon DeRosia, who had been keeper at the station for six years, accepted a transfer to Grays Reef on Lake Michigan.
+Tawas Point Lighthouse was staffed by civilian lighthouse keepers from 1853 until 1953, when Mathew Storback, who had been keeper at the station for six years, was transferred to Presque Isle Lighthouse and Leon DeRosia, a coastguardsman, was placed in charge of the light.

 Photo Gallery: 1